haiwera-silk-cd/magento-devdocs/guides/v2.1/test/integration/integration_test_execution.md

 Other then convenience there is no benefit over running the tests on the console.

-Please refer to [Running Integration Tests in PHPStorm][phpstorm run] for further information.
+Please refer to [运行集成测试 in PHPStorm][phpstorm run] for further information.

 ## Preparing Integration Test Execution {#setup}